Editor's note: This article was originally published April 26, 2015; it was updated March 15, 2018 to reflect the latest information.

 Mercy Corps was working in Nepal long before the earthquake.
 And with expertise in large-scale disaster response and a team of over 100 staff members on the ground there, we were able to mobilize quickly to help people survive the immediate aftermath of the catastrophe.
 Within days after the quake, we were distributing emergency kits.

-Today we remain committed to helping them rebuild their lives in the years to come.
+Today, nearly three years after the earthquake, we remain committed to helping people rebuild their lives in the years to come.
 Get the facts, figures and insights about the situation below, and learn what we're doing to help.

 Strength: 7.8 on the Richter scale.